John Jasper: Career

-For more than two decades, Rev. Jasper traveled throughout Virginia, often preaching at funeral services for fellow slaves.
-He often preached at Third Baptist Church in Petersburg, Virginia.
+For more than two decades, while enslaved, Rev. Jasper traveled throughout Virginia, often preaching at funeral services for fellow slaves.
+He regularly preached at Third Baptist Church in Petersburg, Virginia.
 He also preached to Confederate Soldiers during the American Civil War (1861–65).

 After his own emancipation following the American Civil War, Rev. Jasper founded the Sixth Mount Zion Baptist Church in Richmond, which by 1887 had attracted 2500 members and served as a religious and social center of Richmond's predominantly black Jackson Ward—providing a Sunday School and other services.
 Jasper's vivid oratory and dramatic speaking style brought renown and calls for him to preach throughout the Eastern United States.
 His most famous sermon, The Sun Do Move, expressed his deep faith in God through the imagery of a flat Earth above which the sun circuits.
 He first preached this sermon in March 1878 on the basis of Biblical revelation.
 Despite his views being contrary to modern scientific theory, he went on to preach this sermon 273 times throughout the U.S., often to thousands of people at once, as well as in London, Paris, and before the Virginia General Assembly.